Azure/kubernetes-hackfest/labs/build-application/README.md

         az acr create --resource-group $RGNAME --name $ACRNAME --sku Basic
         ```
+2. Run bash script to authenticate with Azure Container Registry from AKS
+    * Running this script will grant the Service Principal created at cluster creation time access to ACR.
+      ```bash
+       sh reg-acr.sh
+      ```

 2. Deploy Cosmos DB
     * In this step, create a Cosmos DB account for the Mongo api.
 Again, we will create a random, unique name.